Matthewcoombs/discord-bot-tcb/README.md

 - [Anthropic API Account](https://docs.anthropic.com/en/docs/intro-to-claude)
 - Node.js 18+ and pnpm

+## Installation

+This project uses pnpm as the package manager.
+If you don't have pnpm installed, you can install it by following the instructions at [https://pnpm.io/installation](https://pnpm.io/installation).

 ## 🛠️ Local Development Setup

 1. Clone the repository and install dependencies: